Chapter 2 - Tests, loops and functions#

 The general structure for a while-loop is as follows:

 When the programme reaches the first line of the block, the conditional expression is checked.
-If it is True, Python executes the group of commands.
-Then Python jumps back to the while command and checks again the expression, if it is still True, the commands are executed again.
+If it is True, Python executes the sequence of commands.
+Then Python jumps back to the while command and checks the expression agail.
+If it is still True, the commands are executed again.
 The looping process will stop when the expression becomes False.

 • Execute the following script and interpret the output: